Les Strayhorn

-Les Strayhorn (born September 1, 1951) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
+Les Strayhorn (born September 1, 1951) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
 He also played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Montreal Alouettes.
-He played college football at East Carolina University.
+He played college football for the East Carolina Pirates.

 Early life

 Strayhorn attended Jones High School in Trenton, North Carolina.
 He accepted a scholarship from East Carolina University.

 Although he was hampered by a severe shoulder injury early in his college career, he was able to overcome it and become a three-year starter at running back.
 He finished his college career with 373 carries for 1,673 yards, a 4.5-yard average and 8 touchdowns.

 Dallas Cowboys

-Strayhorn was selected by the Dallas Cowboys in the seventeenth round (438th overall) of the 1973 NFL draft.
+Strayhorn was selected by the Dallas Cowboys in the 17th round (438th overall) of the 1973 NFL draft.
 In 1974, he was a backup at fullback.
 He played 2 seasons, while suiting up for 24 games, rushing for 128 yards with a 5.8-yard average and one touchdown.
 He was waived on September 9, 1975.